A Multilevel Monte Carlo Estimator for Matrix Multiplication: Inner product

 where

-As illustrated in figure \ref{fig1} where we plot $f(M)$ against $M$, $f(M)$ drops sharply for $M<6$ and then starts growing slightly again between $M=10$ and $M=20$.
+As illustrated in figure \ref{fig1} where we plot $g(M)$ against $M$, $g(M)$ drops sharply for $M<6$ and then starts growing slightly again after $M$ going beyond $12$.
 The minimum (optimum) is attained at $M=11$, however from our experience using either $M=10$ or $M=12$ does not make a significant difference.
-We remark that our definition of $f(M)$ in \eqref{fM} differs somewhat from that used in \cite{Giles08}, i.e. in the term $(M+1)^2$, but this does not affect the general trend of $f(M)$ as described above.
-However, in the numerical experiments shown Section \ref{sec:eg1}, a choice of $M=7$ was used as it was deemed more appealing in terms of both the performance and time cost.
+We remark that our definition of $g(M)$ in \eqref{fM} differs somewhat from that used in \cite{Giles08}, i.e. in the term $(M+1)^2$, but this does not affect the general trend of $g(M)$ as described above.
+In the numerical experiments of Section \ref{sec:eg1}, a choice of $M=10$ is used as it was deemed appealing in terms of both the performance and time cost.